-- Security issues that should be addressed for remote access: - Any laptops, tablets or phones that contain or have access to confidential data must be encrypted. - If you transmit confidential information or documents via email, then you must have an email encryption service such as ShareFile, Rmail, zixmail or Trustify. - You must have antivirus software, even if you use a Mac. - If you're connecting to ad hoc WiFi and transmitting confidential data, then you should have a virtual private network service such as NordVPN, IPVanish or PureVPN. - In order to create and remember/access strong passwords, a password manager is highly recommended such as Dashlane or LastPass. - Remote computers that are being accessed should not be left fully logged in and running when no one is at the office.
-They should be at a "lock" screen.
-For a Windows computer, you get to that by holding down on the Windows logo key on the keyboard and hitting the L key.
-You have to enter the login password to get back in, but you don't have to close any programs before you do it.
-It isn't like logging out or rebooting.
-You just want to make sure that if someone broke into your office, they wouldn't be able to use anyone's computer.
-After you're done using GoToMyPC, you should hit Windows key + L again before you log off. - From GoToMyPC's website: Your GoToMyPC remote access sessions are completely private and secure.
-All data, including screen images, file transfers, keyboard and mouse input and chat text, is fully encrypted from end to end using 128-bit Advanced Encryption Standard (AES) encryption.
+- Security issues that should be addressed for remote access: Any laptops, tablets or phones that contain or have access to confidential data must be encrypted.
+If you transmit confidential information or documents via email, then you must have an email encryption service such as Sharelie, Rmail, zixmail or Trustly.
+You must have antivus software, even if you use a Mac.
+If you're concercing to a dho CWF in and transmitting confidential data, then you should have a virtual private network service such as Nord/VPN, II/Vanish or Purv/VPN.
+In order to create and remembarchaccess strong passwords, a password manager is highly recommended such as Dashlane or LastPass.
+Remote computers bat an being accessed should not be left fully looped in and running when no one is - recommended such as Dashhane of LadPass.
+Remole computers that are being accessed should not be left fully logged in and unning when no none is at the office.
+They should be at a Tock" screen.
+For a Windows computer, you get to that by holding down on the Windows good key on the skyadowi and hilling the Leky.
+You have to hear the key password to get back in, but you don't have to close any programs before you do it.
+It sin't like logging out or rebooting.
+You you tarn't have to a that if somone borks in hoyour office, here you'll be able to use anyone's computer.
+After you're done using GoToMyPC, you should hit Windows key + L again before you log dr. - log off.
+From GoToMyPC's website: Your GoToMyPC remote access sessions are completely private and secure.
+All data, including screen images, file transfers, keyboard and mouse input and chat text, is fully encrypted from end to end using 128-bit Advanced Encryption Slandard (AES) encryption.
 No unencrypted information is ever stored on your system.